 Life is expensive.
-A seemingly loaded bank account can quickly evaporate from a monthly onslaught of recurring bills, seemingly minor purchases and daily expenses.
+A seemingly loaded bank account can quickly evaporate from a monthly onslaught of recurring bills, minor purchases and daily expenses.

 1. Pay more attention to your teeth